ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 the log id of the transparency log gossiped about

-- gossip-data = opaque string, base64 encoded
+- gossip-data = opaque string, base64 encoded ({{!RFC4648}})

 gossip-data contains the payload of the message.
-Its contents depend on what kind of data is being gossiped.
+Its exact contents depend on what kind of data is being gossiped but MUST include a signature made by the log indicated by the log-id in the same message.

 # Examples